With 14 signs of jealousy and 10 ways to deal with it

 Gender differences in jealousy

 Studies show that men and women feel jealous for rather different reasons.
 Men feel more intense feelings of jealousy if there is physical intimacy – especially sexual relations – between their partner and someone else.

 On the other hand, women (in general) are more hurt when they discover emotional intimacy between their partner and someone else.

 Ultimately, any form of betrayal causes pain.
 When a partner’s affair is discovered, that pain is only part of the emotional trauma for the betrayed partner.

 Maybe your partner has always been somewhat jealous.
-Maybe as a child his or her essential emotional needs were not met.
-Perhaps they have low self-esteem, have experienced troubled relationships or feel that they’re lacking in some way or other.
-It’s important that you’re able to reassure them that you’re in it for the long haul - unless of course you're beginning to have doubts about the long term viability of your relationship.
+Maybe as a child, his or her essential emotional needs weren’t met.
+Perhaps they have low self-esteem, have experienced troubled relationships, have been let down by a previous partner, or feel they’re lacking in some way.

-Your partner may, in his or her own way, be trying to cope with their feelings of jealousy.
-In the process unfortunately their behaviour can at times be completely counterproductive, and doesn't help to deal with the underlying problems at all.
+Your partner may, in their own way, be trying to cope with their feelings of jealousy.
+In the process, unfortunately, their behaviour may have become counterproductive.
+It’s almost as if they’re setting themselves up to be rejected (again).

-Before it gets to that stage, let’s see if I can help you deal with and solve the problems.
-But, first of all...
+Before you give up, let’s see if I can help you deal with and solve the problems.

-If by any chance you have been unfaithful, I want you to know that I am by no means judging you.
-I don’t want you to be hard on yourself either; what’s been done has been done – it matters only how you recover the situation now.
+If by any chance you’ve been unfaithful, I want you to know that I’m not judging you.
+I don’t want you to be hard on yourself either; what’s done is done – it matters only how you recover the situation now.